BarRaider/barraider.github.io/index.md

 ## BarRaider's Latest Projects

 ### What's new?
-Besides new projects, I'm also planning on  doing a few twitch streams on how to create Stream Deck plugins, hear feedback and ideas on additional plugins to create, and maybe even just teaching basic coding skills.
-If you think that'll interest you, feel free to follow me on twitch: https://m.twitch.tv/barraider
+Besides new projects, I'm also planning on  doing a few Twitch streams on how to create Stream Deck plugins, hear feedback and ideas on additional plugins to create, and maybe even just teaching basic coding skills.
+If you think that'll interest you (or just want to help my Twitch channel), feel free to [follow me on twitch](https://m.twitch.tv/barraider) .

 ### Elgato Stream Deck Plugins